5amessi/proteinea/README.md

 ## Running the project

 ---
-(Linux)
+install env
-1. `setup.sh` a shell script to prepare your the enviroment.
+run 'bash setup.sh` a shell script to prepare the environment and the required packages.